ZakirG/generative-daw/README.md

 - Logging panel in UI provides step-by-step explanations of the result generation method

 #### General features:
+- Export application state to a MIDI file and optionally download its generation log
+- Quickly generate compositions with the Quick Generate bbutton that reruns the last-applied settings and clicks play
 - Add tracks and edit notes in a resizable piano roll window
-- Quick Generate button that reruns the last-applied generation settings and plays a new generated composition
 - Chords can be rolled bottom-up during playback with a configurable note roll offset
-- Export application state to a MIDI file and optionally download its generation log
 - UI automatically calculates and labels chords with their names and scale degrees
 - Cycle mode toggle button for looped playback